Akadeax/6502-unit-tests/README.md

 # 6502 Unit Tests
 Unit testing is a near-necessary feature for medium-to-large-sized programs.
-There is no unified solution for this in 6502 assembly; this project offers a solution.
+There is no unified solution for this in 6502 assembly; this project attempts to offer one.

 ## Setup
 add an additional source file to contain your tests (in this example, `tests.s`).
 In the same directory, insert the file `test_framework.s`.

-In your programs reset function, first call `.include tests.s`, i.e.:
+Start your programs reset procedure with `.include "tests.s"`, i.e.:
 ```x86asm
 .proc reset
 	.include "tests.s"